 - Attractions Close Early: Some attractions close early during the winter.

 Conclusion: The winter isn’t a bad option.
-I would probably pick it over traveling in the high season, but getting stuck in a 15°F cold streak really, well… sucks (although this is pretty uncommon).
+Just be sure to dress well and it helps a ton.
+Although getting stuck in a 15°F cold streak really, well… sucks (although this is pretty uncommon).

 Shoulder Season In Europe